 4. A business owner suspects that there may be mold present after a recent hurricane.

 She wants to pay an inspector to do initial mold testing.

-5. An insured files a claim for the cost of tearing out a portion of a building in order to gain access to mold that was caused by a covered cause of loss.
+- 5. An insured files a claim for the cost of tearing out a portion of a building in order to gain access to mold that was caused by a covered cause of loss. - 6.
+A property owner has reason to believe there may still be fungus present following the completion of a recent removal and restoration, so testing needs to be performed.